wordofwarning/wordofwarning.org/current/2021-domestic/index.md

 #### Programme
 Eleanor May Blackburn · *Wired*<br>&nbsp;"*Wow, I'm having the best time.
 I'm having the best time.
 I AM having the best time.*"<br>&nbsp;Eleanor explores the ins and outs of a night out, and how mental health is often an unwanted passenger along for the ride.

 Pelican Theatre · *A/Liveness*<br>&nbsp;A glimpse into the private frustrations & fantasies of performers who've lost their audiences…<br>&nbsp;What happens to us when nobody's watching?
 Are we still Live?
-Are we still Alive?<br>&nbsp;Created + performed by Pagan Hunt + Ellie Trow
+Are we still Alive?<br>&nbsp;Created + performed by Pagan Hunt + Ellie Trow<br>&nbsp;Music: *Seeing Abi* by Stephen McKeon

 Tom Cassani · *With My Hands*<br>&nbsp;Tom is interested in thinking with his hands.<br>&nbsp;Tom has spent fifteen years with a deck of cards in his palms (or at least nearby).<br>&nbsp;His performance explores this long-standing relationship through both procedural and contemplative text and action.